AI Workshop: learn to build apps with AI →

 Git: .gitignore

-Anything related to Git in your newly created repository will be stored into this .git directory, all except the .gitignore file.
+Anything related to Git in your newly created repository will be stored in the .git directory, except the .gitignore file.

 In this file you can list any file or folder you don’t want to commit to Git.